jpan8866/jpan8866/README.md

 ### Hello! 👋

 My name is John and I'm an engineer who loves programming, software development and machine learning.
-I have a background in Mechanical Engineering with a minor in Computer Science and am currently completing a Masters in CS at Georgia Tech.
+I have a background in Mechanical Engineering with a minor in Computer Science and am in the process of completing a Masters in CS at Georgia Tech.

+I am currently building PearAI, an open-source AI-powered editor.
+Check it out at https://trypear.ai/

 💼 Incoming SWE at Shopify